Aera23/-/README.md

 * You do not need MySQL.

 # Extra
-If you need to kick a user, you could modify the script live to include
+If you need to kick/shadowkick a user, you could modify the script live to include an error

-    if($_REQUEST['name']="spammer"){exit("Kick message, or leave blank for shadow kick");}
+    if($_REQUEST['name']="spammer"){exit("<mark>Can't connect to MySQL database</mark>");}

 To clear the chat, delete the file prvt.txt

+Error ideas:
+* Can't load (upstream/internal/etc) data
+* Blank error
+* I/O or permission error

 # Hosting
 * If you are using an external hosting, create an account and follow their instructions.
 Navigate to the www,htdocs,public or similar using their tools.
 * If you want to host on your own machine, try downloading Uniserver XV on your machine.
 Start it up, Run Apache, and go to the www directory.
 * Then, copy the files from this page into that directory, and type yuor server's web address.
-For Uniserver, it's localhost/g3.php .
+For Uniserver, it's localhost/g3.php

-To view more source code, go to http://101.174.15.188/source.php?f=index.php or https://fern.rf.gd/source.php?f=index.php (change the filename to browse source)